simpleinjector/Documentation/source/advanced.rst

         }
     }

-This special decorator can be registered just as any other decorator:
+This special decorator is registered just as any other decorator:

 .. code-block:: c#